Health Sciences

 Semester Hours Required For Degree: 120

 Federal and state regulations, as well as most healthcare organization policies, require employees to undergo a background check before hire.
-Background checking and drug screening is also required prior to placement in an internship.
+Background checking and drug screening are also required prior to placement in an internship.
 Please consider this when deciding on a major and career path.

 Program Requirements